Requirements Coverage-Guided Minimization for Natural Language Test Cases: Introduction

 In summary, our contributions include: \begin{itemize} \item We propose \ourapproach, a TSM approach tailored for requirement-based testing, where test cases are specified in natural language. \ourapproach~ensures full requirement coverage while operating under a fixed minimization budget, addressing a practical constraint often overlooked in prior work.

-\item We validate \ourapproach~on automotive system requirements and test cases, and compare it with a number of baseline techniques for test suite minimization across varying minimization budgets, demonstrating its superior fault detection capability.
+\item We validate \ourapproach~on automotive system requirements and test cases, and compare it with several baseline techniques for test suite minimization across varying minimization budgets, demonstrating its superior fault detection capability.

-\item We further investigate the impact of redundancy levels of test suites on the effectiveness of TSM, offering new insights into the relationship between test suite redundancy and TSM fault detection performance.
+\item We further investigate the impact of test suite redundancy levels on TSM effectiveness, offering new insights into the relationship between test suite redundancy and TSM fault-detection performance.

-\item To foster reproducibility and facilitate further research, we have open-sourced our replication package—including source code and experimental scripts—which is publicly available at \url{https://anonymous.4open.science/r/RTM-5C98/}.
+\item To foster reproducibility and facilitate further research, we have open-sourced our replication package, including source code, input data, and results for all research questions that allow the reproducibility of the experiments, which is publicly available at \url{https://github.com/rongqipan/RTM}.
 Industrial requirements and test cases are confidential. \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{sec:problemdefinition} defines the TSM problem and outlines the context of this study.
 Section~\ref{sec:approach} describes our approach: \ourapproach.
 The study design is detailed in Section~\ref{sec:studydesign}, followed by experimental results in Section~\ref{sec:results}.
 Section~\ref{sec:threats} discusses threats to validity.
 Section~\ref{sec:relatedwork} reviews related work.
 Finally, Section~\ref{sec:conclusion} concludes the study with a discussion of future work.